Your sexuality is a key part of who you are. Throughout your life, it will influence your choices and your experiences.

 Men and masturbation

-is touching and rubbing parts of your body for sexual pleasure.
-You might touch or rub your penis until you ejaculate or ‘come’, for example.
+Masturbation is touching and rubbing parts of your body for sexual pleasure.
+For example, you might touch or rub your penis until you ejaculate or ‘come’.
 It is normal to masturbate.
 You will probably become interested in this at some time in your childhood.
 It feels good and may help you cope with stress and relax.

 There is no ‘normal’ amount of masturbation.
 ‘Normal’ can range from several times a day, week or month to not masturbating at all.
 How often you masturbate is not a problem, unless it is affecting your ability to live your everyday life.